nomeata/git-post-squash/README.md

 What is the problem with squash merge?
 --------------------------------------

-Consider the situation above, but add `featureB` to the mix, a feautre branch that was created off `featureA`:
+Consider the situation above, but add `featureB` to the mix, a feature branch that was created off `featureA`:

     M1 ─ M2 ─────────── M3 ────── M4 ── M5      (master)